 In The Netherlands, the demonstration is performed in two locations, called Site 01 and Site 02.
 Site 01 pilot treats the regeneration effluent (spent regenerant) of the softening ion exchange unit of the Evides Demineralization Water Plant located in Botlek industrial area, see Figure 1.
-Site 02 pilot treats the reverse osmosis concentrate stream of the Evides Demineralization Water Plant located in Botlek industrial area, see Figure 1.
-Site 02 pilot treats industrial area, see Figure 2.
+Site 02 pilot treats the reverse osmosis concentrate stream of the Evides Demineralization Water Plant located in Botlek industrial area, see Figure 2.